 SLO 2 is assessed through a portfolio defense.
-Candidates complete this defense in their last year of coursework while enrolled in EDUC 5950 Research Problems.
+Candidates complete this defense in their last year of coursework while enrolled in EDUC 5850 Research Problems and EDUC 5410 or EDUC 5411 Elementary Internship in Teaching.
 Program faculty collaborated to design the assessment along with a rubric to evaluate candidates' work.
 Candidates' knowledge and skills in relation to state standards and SPA standards are made visible through the compilation of course artifacts they create along with written and oral reflections.
-Through multiple iterations of the assessment and refine the assessment and rubric to ensure that the portfolio defense assesses what we intend for it to assess and that the rubric continues to be a valid, reliable instrument.
+Through multiple iterations of the assessment and evaluation process, program faculty have collaborated to edit and refine the assessment and rubric to ensure that the portfolio defense assesses what we intend for it to assess and that the rubric continues to be a valid, reliable instrument.
 The target goal for this assessment is for at least 80% of candidates to score "Meets Expectations" on the rubric.

-- AY 2016-2017: 100% of candidates met target - AY 2017-2018: 100% of candidates met target
+AY 2016-2017: 100% of candidates met target AY 2017-2018: 100% of candidates met target

-In AY 2016-2017, 100% of candidates met target and scored "Target" on the rubric (n = 14), as faculty do not let candidates schedule portfolio defenses until candidates demonstrate readiness.
-Again in AY 2017-2018, 100% of candidates met the target and scored "Target" (n = 8).
-Candidates' artifacts, written reflections, and oral reflections demonstrated student learning via mastery of NAEYC and content standards.
-After examining the evidence from last year and based on the analysis of results, faculty fine-tuned the explanation handout candidates were given to prepare for the portfolio defense, and this seemed to clarify the process for candidates, resulting in program improvement.
+In AY 2016-2017, 100% of candidates met target and scored "Target" on the rubric (n = 8), as faculty do not let candidates schedule portfolio defenses until candidates demonstrate readiness.
+In AY 2017-2018, 100% of candidates met the target and scored "Target" (n = 6).
+Candidates' artifacts, written reflections, and oral reflections demonstrated student learning via mastery of InTASC and content standards.
+After examining the evidence from last year and based on the analysis of results, faculty revised the explanation handout candidates were given to prepare for the portfolio defense, and this seemed to clarify the process for candidates, resulting in program improvement.

 As previously stated, 100% of candidates met the target for the portfolio defense in AY 2016-2017 and AY 2017-2018.
-However, faculty fine-tuned the portfolio defense explanation handout to clarify the process.
-Based on analysis of the results, faculty have decided to have candidates submit written reflections in each course, tying their artifacts to NAEYC and content standards.
-To maximize student learning and to continue to improve the program, faculty will continue to examine data gleaned from candidates' course artifacts, written reflections, and oral reflections to determine necessary changes for portfolio defense instruction and find innovative ways to support candidates in their courses to help them be successful on their defense.
+However, faculty revised the portfolio defense explanation handout to clarify the process.
+Based on analysis of the results, faculty have decided to have candidates submit written reflections in each course, tying their artifacts to InTASC and content standards.
+To maximize student learning and to continue to improve the program, faculty will examine data gleaned from candidates' course artifacts, written reflections, and oral reflections to determine necessary changes for portfolio defense instruction and find more ways to support candidates in their courses to help them be successful on their defense.

-Moving forward, SLO 2 will be assessed via a Teacher Candidate Observation Form in EDUC 5450 Internship, which candidates take in their last year of the program.
+Moving forward, SLO 2 will be assessed via a Teacher Candidate Observation Form in EDUC 5410 and EDUC 5411 Elementary Internship in Teaching, which candidates take in their last two semesters of the program.
 This change was made in order to meet CAEP demands and to align with departmental goals.